joncain/red5-setup/README.md

 See the [Red 5 documentation](https://www.red5pro.com/docs/installation/auto-digital-ocean/07-configure-terraform-server/) for more information.

 - Add droplet to the red5-terraform firewall
+- Add the droplet as a trusted source in the MySQL server
 - SSH to the server and run the following commands.
 This script is interactive and will prompt you for configuration values.

 ```bash